2 minutes to read

 Select a Bible:

-- Ensure you have a Bible with both an Old and New Testament.
+- Ensure you have a Bible with both Old and New Testaments.

 - The post on Bible versions will help you choose a Bible version.